Risk-based principles for managing conflicts of interest

 Material personal or business interests relating to the affairs of the entity must be disclosed to allow COI to be identified

-Personal interests can include, but not limited to:
+Personal interests can include:

 - Personal (for example, family and social) relationships